Stochastic heat differences between many-particle and density field descriptions: Introduction

-\black{This article pays attention to a relation in heat defined by the time evolution of the particles' trajectories and the number-density field.
-We begin with investigating the spatiotemporally ``discrete" pictures in ~\ref{sec_Discrete}, whereas the Langevin eq. or the Dean-Kawasaki eq. is considered as the spatiotemporally ``continuous" counterparts.
-The discrete models are rather viewed as having the ordinary number density and give the clear qualitative physical interpretation in eq.~(\ref{heat_heat_relation}), which may undergo the meaningful temporal evolution in the heat differences.
+This article pays attention to a relation in heat between the particle level and the density field.
+We begin with investigating the spatiotemporally ``discrete" pictures in Sec.~\ref{sec_Discrete}, whereas the Langevin or the Dean-Kawasaki equation is considered as the spatiotemporally ``continuous" counterparts.
+The discrete models are rather viewed as having the ``ordinary" number density and give the clear qualitative physical interpretation in Eq.~(\ref{heat_heat_relation}).
+The heat differences turn out to be quantified by the entropic term expressed with the number density, i.e., ``ordinary" number density, which may undergo the meaningful temporal evolution in the heat differences.
 Section~\ref{sec_numerical} demonstrates numerical results of the discrete models.
-Sections~\ref{Langevin},\,\ref{stochatic_field} review the Langevin and the Dean--Kawasaki eqs., and then consider the analogous matters.
-Section~\ref{heat_field} investigates differences in heat naturally defined by the Langevin and the Dean--Kawasaki equations, which are eventually quantified by the entropic term of the instantaneous number density like that of the ideal gas, but are expected to undergo little temporal evolution due to the sparse distributions of the point particles.
-In Section~\ref{sec_FT_particle}, we remark on some points in light of the fluctuation theorem.
-In addition, based on the above results, the following sections~\ref{sec_ensemble},\,\ref{ManyPolymers} discuss relevant issues about the ensemble average linked to Fokker-Planck eq. etc., and many-polymer systems.
+Sections~\ref{Langevin},\,\ref{stochatic_field} review the Langevin and the Dean--Kawasaki \red{equations,} and then consider the analogous matters.
+Section~\ref{heat_field} investigates differences in heat naturally defined by the Langevin and the Dean--Kawasaki equations, which are eventually found to take the same form of the entropic term, but the arguments of the entropy is expressed with the ``instantaneous" number density.
+Consequently, the heat differences are expected to undergo little temporal evolution due to the sparse distributions of the point particles.
+In Section~\ref{sec_FT_particle}, we remark on some points in light of the fluctuation theorem and second law of thermodynamics.
+In addition, based on the above results, the following Secs.~\ref{sec_ensemble},\,\ref{ManyPolymers} discuss relevant issues about the ensemble average linked to Fokker-Planck equation etc., and many-polymer systems.
 Section~\ref{Discussion_sec} also discusses its applications and perspectives.
 Section~\ref{Conclusion} concludes this study.
-In addition, technical calculi are provided in the appendix.}
+In addition, technical calculi are provided in the Appendix.